 We decided to go to Belize due to its close proximity to the United States.
-Its nearby sites also very much appealed to us.
-Mayan ruins are popular in that area and when friends told us about Tikal we knew we wanted to go.
-Your Tikal Guatemala Mayan Ruins Adventure Begins Here.
+Its nearby sites very much appealed to us and we were excited to see some native ruins.
+Ancient Mayan ruins are popular in this area and when friends told us about this site we knew we wanted to go.
+Our Tikal Guatemala Tour was a highlight of our trip.

 Tikal is a day trip from San Ignacio, Belize.
 It’s just over the border of Guatemala.
-We opted to join a tour for a guided day trip as opposed to driving ourselves, navigating to get there in a foreign land, and paying park fees and such ourselves.
-This would mean that our ride to Guatemala was fuss free.
-We simply joined the group in the morning in the town of San Ignacio and hoped in a van that took our small group there.
-We had a great guide too.
+We opted to join a tour for a guided day trip as opposed to driving ourselves, which would have involved navigating there in a foreign land where we don’t speak the language, and paying park fees and such.
+Joining a tour meant our ride to Guatemala was fuss-free.
+We simply joined the group in the morning in the town of San Ignacio and hopped in a van that took our small group there with our great guide.
 I especially loved that we didn’t have to deal with the border crossing – they did it for us.
-(You do have to take your passport, however, since you are traveling between countries if you stay in Belize and site see from there.)
+(You do have to take your passport, however, since you are traveling between countries if you do a day trip from Belize.)

-Today Tikal is a UNESCO World Heritage Site, declared back in 1979.
+Tikal was declared a UNESCO World Heritage Site in 1979.
 It’s a network of ruins consisting of pyramid temples, stone plazas and pathways through in the rainforest.
+It’s a pretty vast area and you’ll definitely burn calories walking around the national park.

-The guide was wonderful and spoke English well.
+Our guide was wonderful and spoke English well.
 We booked the tour online but paid the balance in person.
-It cost $145 USD per person, including transportation, lunch and park fees.
+It costs about $170 USD per person, including transportation, lunch and park fees.
 The tour was small – while I’m guessing they had room for a few more people our tour ended up being just us, another couple and two guides.
+It was certainly worth the cost!

 What to Pack and Wear

-Definitely wear shorts and comfortable shoes, to start!
-If you have long hair you may want to wear it up in a ponytail because it’s HOT there and you get sweaty.
+Wearing shorts and comfortable shoes was vital to beat the heat.
+If you have long hair you may want to wear it up in a ponytail because it’s HOT there and you’ll get sweaty on the walk around the ruins.
+We couldn’t wait to shower when we got back to our hotel, Table Rock Jungle Lodge.

 I would also pack a backpack with the below: